Supervisor – Sergeant Arthur Gittens #74

 The Community Resource Bureau (CRB) strives to work with the community to identify the types of crime prevention and community programs that will best serve the needs of the community.
-The CRB also works to resolve community issues which typically go beyond the normal patrol officer's response.
-The Community Resource Bureau falls under the jurisdiction of the Administrative Division and is supervised by Sergeant Arthur Gittens.
-Officer Eric Pew is assigned on a full-time basis to the position of Community Resource Officer (CRO) to help coordinate the responsibilities of the bureau.
+The CRB also works to resolve community issues which typically go beyond the normal patrol officer's initial response.

 - Internship Program: The goal of the program is to provide a positive learning environment for interested college students to experience the various aspects and responsibilities of law enforcement first hand.

 - Home Safety Tips and Self Assessment: Click here to read on how you can keep your home safe.
 Tips include security while you are away and the do’s & don’ts of home security

 - Youth Emergency Services Academy: Our department coordinates with the Burlington Township Fire Department and Endeavor Emergency Squad to provide a one-week program to Burlington Township residents.
 Youth participants get an all around experience by spending time with Police, Fire, and EMS!